Mixture Martingales Revisited with Applications to Sequential Tests and Confidence Intervals: Martingales and Deviation Inequalities for Exponential Family Bandit Models

 \subsection{A General Method for Obtaining Deviation Inequalities}

 Let $\bm X(t) = \{X_a(t)\}_{a=1}^K$ be a stochastic process indexed by arms.
-Here we introduce a central assumption under which it is easy to obtain deviation inequalities for sums of the marginals of $\bm X(t)$ by combining the Doob inequality for martingales with the Cramér-Chernoff method.
-For this reason, we call such processes $g$-DCC (in reference to the Doob-Cramér-Chernoff trio).
+Here we introduce a central assumption under which it is easy to obtain deviation inequalities for sums of the entries of $\bm X(t)$ by combining Ville's inequality for martingales with the Cramér-Chernoff method.
+For this reason, we call such processes $g$-VCC (in reference to the Ville-Cramér-Chernoff trio).
 We will also follow \cite{shafer2011test} in calling any non-negative martingale $M(t) \ge 0$ of unit initial value $M(0) = 1$ a \emph{test martingale}.